The AERA Dissertation Grant application is open! The next application deadline will be August 25, 2016.

-Proposals for Dissertation Grants will be reviewed twice per year, with funding decisions made within one month of the review date.
-The next deadline for proposals is:
+Proposals for Dissertation Grants will be reviewed twice a year, once in the fall and once in the winter.
+The deadline for proposals for the current cycle is:

 Proposals must be submitted electronically.
 Applicants should read carefully the entire Call for Proposals and the Submission Instructions prior to starting the online submission process.
 Applicants will be asked to enter specific information in text boxes and upload documents that have been saved in PDF.
 The deadline for submission is 11:59pm Pacific Time.
 Applicants are encouraged to submit proposals in advance of the deadline.
 Submission must be made electronically on the AERA Dissertation Grant submission web page.

-Contact firstname.lastname@example.org if you have questions regarding the program or the application/submission process.
+Contact firstname.lastname@example.org if you have questions regarding the application or submission process.
 NOTE: all awards are contingent upon AERA's receiving continued federal funding.

 Considerations in the development of the proposal